triasteran/Data-Science-For-Life-Science/Statistics_and_Math_in_R/test2.md

 T-statistic has df=98, and it takes value 4.7647 (as you may have noticed that it's definetely far from 0). p-value = 6.562e-06 (super small!).
 If we put value of T-statistic on plot (purple line), we can see, how far it is from 0.
-And we can finally find a p-value, which is the probability to obverve such value of T-statistic or even more extreme (greater in this case) under the assumption that null hypothesis is True:
+And we can finally find a <i>p-value</i>, which is the probability to obverve such value of T-statistic or even more extreme (greater in this case) under the assumption that null hypothesis is True (it's is simply area under the density curve, limited by value of T-statistic - purple vertical line).

 ```{r}
 png("ttest2.png", width = 600, height = 500)